 Use your sales funnel to help determine how to segment your audience, based on where they are at in the funnel.
 Doing so can help you achieve actionable goals like increasing online sales or producing more leads.

-Determine high-value members of your audience (for example, previous customers, which are statistically more like to convert than new visitors) and use automatic bid adjustments and broader keywords to reach them.
+Determine high-value members of your audience (for example, previous customers, which are statistically more likely to convert than new visitors) and use automatic bid adjustments and broader keywords to reach them.

 Remarketing can help increase your ad positions for visitors that have come to your website multiple times without converting.